Slow Cooker Mexican Beef Adobo

 Here are some easy ways to customize this recipe:

-- Spicy Kick: Add extra chipotle peppers or a splash of hot sauce to turn up the heat.
+- Spicy Kick: Add canned chipotle peppers or dried arbol chile peppers to turn up the heat.

-- Crockpot Pulled Pork: This recipe works great with pork.
-Normally adobado is made with pork shoulder or pork butt.
+- Pork Adobado (Puerco Adobado): This recipe works great with pork.
+Typically adobo is made with pork shoulder or pork butt.
 It will take between 8-10 hours in the slow cooker.

 There are so many ways to serve this beef.
 Here are the most popular:

-- Classics: Traditionally, if you order carne adobada in a restaurant, it is served with white rice, black or pinto beans, and corn tortillas.
-There would be plenty of fresh cilantro and some fresh limes.
+- Classics: Traditionally, if you order carne adobado or Adobo de Res in a restaurant, it is served with white rice, black beans or pinto beans, and corn tortillas.
+There would be plenty of fresh cilantro and some fresh limes on the side.

 - Tacos: This shredded beef can also be turned into tacos!
 No salsa is needed since the red chile sauce serves as the salsa.
 Just add fresh cilantro and onion.

-- Enchiladas: The adobado sauce and beef can be used to make delicious enchiladas.
+- Enchiladas: The adobo sauce and beef can be used to make delicious enchiladas.
 Fill the tortillas with shredded beef.
-Then, cover the filled tortillas with the adobado sauce and add cheese.
+Then, cover the filled tortillas with the adobo sauce and add cheese.
 Bake until the cheese is melted, and serve with slices of white onion.

-- Bowls: Make a rice bowl with Cilantro Lime Cauliflower Rice for a low-carb version or Garlic Cilantro Brown Rice for a classic bowl.
+- Bowls: Make a rice bowl with Cilantro Lime Cauliflower Rice for a low-carb version or Mexican rice for a classic bowl.
 Pile on your favorite toppings and enjoy!

 Toppings

-Here are some fun toppings to add to your beef adobado!
+Here are some fun toppings to add to your beef adobo!

 Frequently Asked Questions